RichardDooling/ArtBizLaw/Trademark/Trademark.md

 will directly cut into the sales of secondary SPAM items.
 The district court found, however, that "[p]urchasers of the secondary [SPAM] products are generally consumers of the luncheon meat and associate the secondary products with the luncheon meat."
-Slip Op. at 3.

 Moreover, the Muppets are familiar to television and motion picture audiences, and they are "well-known for parodies of brand names, trademarks, television programs, fictional characters, and celebrities."
-*Id.* at 3.
-The district court found that "[c]hildren who enjoy the Muppets are familiar with the Muppet brand of humor and are unlikely to think that the Muppets are sponsored by the products and celebrities who are the subject of their jokes." *Id.*
+The district court found that "[c]hildren who enjoy the Muppets are familiar with the Muppet brand of humor and are unlikely to think that the Muppets are sponsored by the products and celebrities who are the subject of their jokes."
-This undoubtedly led to the court's further finding that "[c]onsumers of merchandise bearing the likeness and/or name of Spa'am will buy it because they like Spa'am, the Muppets, and/or *Muppet Treasure Island* — not because they mistakenly think it is SPAM-related merchandise." *Id.* at 8.
+This undoubtedly led to the court's further finding that "[c]onsumers of merchandise bearing the likeness and/or name of Spa'am will buy it because they like Spa'am, the Muppets, and/or *Muppet Treasure Island* — not because they mistakenly think it is SPAM-related merchandise."

 Hormel points out that some newspaper accounts already have confused the names "SPAM" and "Spa'am."
 Hormel directed the district court's